elastic/e2e-testing/.ci/README.md

 The following variables need to be exported:

 - *RUN_ID*: This is a unique identifying ID for the current run.
-It can be an arbitrary name or something like this:
+It should represent the last commit in your repository/branch:

 ```
-export RUN_ID=$(uuidgen|cut -d'-' -f1)
+export RUN_ID=$(git rev-parse HEAD)
 ```

 - *AWS_SECRET_ACCESS_KEY*: AWS secret access key